-(as Gross Score (as if there are no measures in place to control the risk) Current Actions / Arrangements in place to control the risk Net Score (as it is now) Future Actions and / or Arrangement to control the risk Manager Responsible Risk Trend Target Score (when all actions are completed / satisfactory arrangements in place) Likelihood Impact Gross Score Likelihood Impact Gross Score Likelihood Impact Gross Target Date (L) (l) (LxI) (L) (I) (LxI) (L) (I) (LxI) Н Н R Enhancing provision of homelessness prevention services for anyone at risk of homelessness within 56 days through our 'reasonable steps pilot'.
-Integrated Housing Access & Housing Options Team enables realistic housing options to be provided to residents seeking assistance with housing.
+(as Gross Score (as if there are no measures in place to control the risk) Current Actions / Arrangements in place to control the risk let Sc Future Actions and / or Arrangement to control the risk Manager Responsible Risk Trend act ions a sati core (wi re comp isfactor nents in oleted / y Likelihood Impact Gross Score Likelihood Impact Gross Score Likelihood Impact Gross Score Target Date (L) (I) (LxI) (L) (I) (LxI) (L) (I) (LxI) Н Н R Enhancing provision of homelessness prevention services for anyone at risk of homelessness within 56 days through our 'reasonable steps pilot'.
+Integrated Housing Access &amp; Housing Options Team enables realistic housing options to be provided to residents seeking assistance with housing.
 Households with more complex needs, who are impacted by the by the spare room subsidy, being helped to transfer to smaller accommodation.
 M M A Implement a Common Housing Register for all social housing providers operating within Flintshire.
-Flintshire Tackling Poverty Partnership is overseeing the implementation of measures to improve financial capability & access to affordable credit within households impacted by welfare reforms.
+Flintshire Tackling Poverty Partnership is overseeing the implementation of measures to improve financial capability &amp; access to affordable credit within households impacted by welfare reforms.
 Chief Officer - Community & Enterprise \ M M A Dec 2013

 (Note: a DWP report published in July 2014 has conceded the main policy intent behind the introduction of the spare room subsidy, to encourage under-occupying households to downsize to smaller properties, is not being attained.)
-4 I. Identifying & putting in place appropriate resources to enable the effective delivery of a Housing Solutions Service from April 2015.
+4. Identifying & putting in place appropriate resources to enable the effective delivery of a Housing Solutions Service from April 2015.